Healthy Baked Egg Cups – an easy breakfast option that is meal-prep friendly! (Dairy-Free + Whole30 + Paleo)

 - Spray muffin tin with olive oil and set aside

-- In medium bowl whisk tougher eggs, unsweetened almond milk, salt and pepper.
+- In medium bowl whisk together eggs, unsweetened almond milk, salt and pepper.

 - Cook pork sausage over medium heat.